kbop543-zz/CourseCourierManagaer/deliverables/iteration-01.plan.md

 ## Process

 The main purpose of this meeting was to determine what our product for our project would be.
 We decided to build a course goal organizer.
 We also discussed potential meetup times, for both in person and online meetings.
-We discussed the languages everyone was familiar with and settled with doing a web application using Javascript, HTML,CSS, Java using the frameworks NodeJs(?) and Ajax(?).
+We discussed the languages everyone was familiar with and settled with doing a web application using Javascript, HTML,CSS, Java likely using the frameworks NodeJs and Ajax.

 #### Roles & responsibilities